 Goodwill and The Salvation Army are two popular options for donating used items.
 You can also research local organizations that accept donations, such as homeless shelters or family services nonprofits.
 Some organizations will even pick up donations from your home, saving you the hassle of dropping them off.

 Alternatively, you can sell your old stuff to help cover the cost of moving and buying new furniture.
-You can do this the old-fashioned way by holding a yard sale, or you can post on an online marketplace or app.
+You can do this the old-fashioned way by holding a yard sale to downsize, or you can post on an online marketplace or app.
 Facebook Marketplace, Craigslist, eBay, and Poshmark are a few examples.
 A local thrift store or pawn shop is another option.

 Set Up Decluttering Rules